About the Symphony

 The LCSO’s inaugural season, titled “Symphonic Fantasies”, opened with a gala Pops concert featuring famed guitarist Chet Atkins.
 Over six hundred area concertgoers were in attendance, giving the Las Colinas Symphony Orchestra the largest 1991 opening night audience of any Irving Arts group.
 Subsequent seasons have seen a steady increase in the number of season subscribers to, and single tickets sales for, the LCSO’s concerts, which culminated in the highest attendance level for any Irving Arts group during the 1999-2000 season.

-The Las Colinas Symphony Orchestra is a fully professional ensemble dedicated to excellence in the performance of symphonic music and to the cultural enrichment of the dynamically growing Las Colinas corporate and residential communities, as well as to patrons throughout Irving and adjacent cities.
+The Las Colinas Symphony Orchestra is dedicated to excellence in the performance of symphonic music and to the cultural enrichment of the dynamic Las Colinas corporate and residential communities, as well as to serving patrons throughout Irving and adjacent cities.

 The orchestra is comprised of 93 professional musicians.
 Over 19 different nations are represented in the musician roster and this talent is complemented with internationally renowned featured soloists.

-· must have full-time paid artistic and management personnel
+- may have full-time, part-time, paid or volunteer artistic and management personnel